harishparimal-droid/Understanding_and_Implementing_simple_and_multiple_linear_regression/README.md

 Run the provided Python script.

-License
+License:
 This project is for educational purposes.
-Data source: Housing datase
+Data source: Housing database